athomasq/athomasq.github.io/kitchen.md

 - The Food Lab
 - The Quick Cook
 - Salt Fat Acid Heat

+For occasional inspiration:
+- Every Grain of Rice
+- Thai Food
-- Tuesday Night
+- Milk Street Tuesday Night

-### Occasionals
+### Occasional use

-- dosa
+- Non-stick dosa tawa
+- Panini press
--
+- French press

 ### Cuisines

-We eat an eclectic

-Indian - Kerala, Bengali, generic north Indian
-Hakka Chinese, Japanese, Korean, Thai
-Occasional Italian - both classic and americanized, mexican generic north american - grills, roasts, pies, xs
+My repertoire is fairly eclectic: most of the time I cook Indian (Kerala, Bengal, non-denominational desi), vaguely Asian (Hakka Chinese, Japanese, Korean, Thai) or when lazy, generic North American (grills, roasts, pastas, pizzas, tex-mex).
+These days I'm exploring Middle Eastern and Mediterranean cuisine (Turkish, Israeli, Persian, Moroccan).

 ###

-As with most purchases, I follow a barbell strategy.
-EIther go cheap -- ikea or pc -- or go fancy, le creuset and ankarsum -- avoid the messy middle.
+The above list is based on a lot of background reading -- I tend to do a lot of research before buying anything.
+I generally follow a barbell strategy when buying stuff: either buy brands that offer everyday quality at low prices (IKEA, CostCo, PC etc) or buy the top of the line (Le Creuset, Ankarsrum etc).
+Avoid the messy middle.